A Lesson to Learn: Cameco Corporation (CCJ)

 CCJ’s Market Performance

-CCJ stocks went up by 5.81% for the week, with a monthly jump of 18.56% and a quarterly performance of 15.53%, while its annual performance rate touched 31.63%.
-The volatility ratio for the week stands at 5.62% while the volatility levels for the past 30 days are set at 5.31% for Cameco Corporation.
-The simple moving average for the period of the last 20 days is 13.22% for CCJ stocks with a simple moving average of 24.72% for the last 200 days.
+CCJ stocks went down by -4.27% for the week, with a monthly jump of 13.16% and a quarterly performance of 28.39%, while its annual performance rate touched 16.86%.
+The volatility ratio for the week stands at 4.67% while the volatility levels for the past 30 days are set at 5.58% for Cameco Corporation.
+The simple moving average for the period of the last 20 days is 4.52% for CCJ stocks with a simple moving average of 18.79% for the last 200 days.

 Analysts’ Opinion of CCJ